OrShalmayev/mini-microservices/README.md

 ## Pros and Cons
 1.technology agnostic

+## Microservices at glance
+Microservices are a design approach in software architecture where an application is built as a collection of small, independent services.
+Each microservice is:

+1. Independently Releasable:

+Each service can be developed, tested, deployed, and scaled independently of other services.

+This isolation allows teams to release updates or fixes for one service without affecting the rest of the system.

+2. Modeled Around a Business Domain:

+Each microservice is designed to focus on a specific business capability or function (e.g., user management, payments, or inventory).

+This aligns the architecture with the organization's business goals and makes the system easier to understand and manage.

 ## Is Microservices the only architectural pattern?
 There are several architectural patterns for building applications beyond microservices.
 Here are a few: